Market leaders’ strategic work with Martech

-There are 4 key areas to take your digitalisation work to the next level.
+There are 4 key areas to take your digitalisation initiative to the next level.

-Martech (Marketing Technology) has begun to establish itself in the conceptual world.
-Martech is often described as the combination of marketing and technology, with ‘Martech stack’ considered as the various technical solutions that enable customer dialogue.
+Martech (Marketing Technology) has begun to establish itself in the marketing business.
+Martech is often described as the combination of marketing and technology, with ‘Martech stack’ being various technical solutions that enable customer dialogues.
 Today’s marketing is completely technology-based.
 Compared to just a few years ago, both planning and processes look completely different.
-‘The market plan is dead’ is heard more often.
-We now focus on a direction rather than a detailed plan, and the challenge for many is timing.
-That is, to harmonise their own messages in line with the other communication landscape.
+‘The market plan is dead’ is heard more than ever before.
+Marketing now focusses on a direction rather than a detailed plan, and the challenge for many is timing.
+That is, to harmonise their own messages in line with other communication in the market.

-Wiraya and Odyssey, suppliers in Martech, have interviewed market leaders about four key areas of Marketing Tech to investigate their digital maturity in strategy, organisation/processes, data/analysis and systems.
+Wiraya and Odyssey, suppliers in Martech, have interviewed market leaders on four key areas of Martech to investigate their digital maturity in strategy, organisation/processes, data/analysis and systems.

 How do market leaders work strategically with Martech?

-The change is moving fast and new factors are constantly being taken into account.
-The investigation revealed a clear difference between those who came a long way in using Martech and those who are more likely to be in the starting pit.
-In the large-scale companies analysed, especially in regulated markets, the strategy has often come a long way.
-These companies know where they want to reach and most are insightful in what needs to be done to achieve this goal.
+Things are happening fast nowadays and new factors are constantly being taken into account.
+The survey showed a clear difference between those who have come a long way in using Martech and those who are more likely to be in the starting pit.
+The larger companies analysed, especially those in regulated markets, tend to have come a long way in terms of strategy.
+These companies know where they’re aiming and most are insightful in what needs to be done to achieve this goal.

-The companies that have come the furthest with implementing a Martech strategy are often tech startups, who have the knowledge running through their veins and act on the basis of emerging business opportunities in the creation phase.
-However, when the company has achieved some growth, the challenges arise in the form of an unclear organisation and undefined processes.
+The companies that have come far with implementing a Martech strategy are often tech startups.
+They seem to have the knowledge and act on the basis of upcoming business opportunities.
+However, when the company grow to larger sizes, the challenges increase, with unclear organisations and undefined processes.

-Among the interviewed companies there were only two who have clearly been able to transform strategy into action.
-In both cases, the increased turnover rate was driven by an external facilitator.
-In the first case this was down to a new owner and thus a new focus, in the second case an external person was brought in to identify opportunities and drive change.
+Among the interviewed companies there were only two who clearly have been able to transform strategy into action.
+In both cases, the martech initiative was driven by an external facilitator.

-A clear mandate is mentioned as a leading success factor, and if it is missing, as an inhibiting factor.
-Another way to cope with the inertia of existing organisations is to override IT or previously defined processes, and seek support when results or solutions are already in place.
+A clear mandate is mentioned as a leading success factor, and if it’s missing, it’s an inhibiting factor.
+Another way to cope with the inertia of existing heavy organisations is to override IT or previously defined processes, and seek support when results or solutions are already in place.
 At the same time, it is likely to lead to the same ambiguity in the organisation and processes that startup companies express as key issues.

-The management and board of directions are important to achieve a high level of change.
+The management and board are important to achieve change.

 The common success factors includes: